wtafuck/sae/README.md

 x2 y2 w2
 ...

-./bin/sae –i ./data.txt –t dmraw
+./bin/sae -i ./data.txt -t dmraw

 case 3:
 data.txt contains the edges of the graph, but without weight.
 Program will give a random weight each edge: